Self Harm Support

 The evidence base suggests that a combination of young person focused environments with a mix of peer mentoring and support, person centred therapy and support plans have the greatest impact.
 This is how we work at WISH and are also able to offer opportunities for talent and skills development.

-We believe that self harmers need an integrated approach to support and recovery, working with the whole person to build confidence, control, self esteem, new skills and understanding.
+We believe that young people who self harm need an integrated approach to support and recovery, working with the whole person to build confidence, control, self esteem, new skills and understanding.
 Self harmers tell us they also need something to replace their self harm.
 This is an individual journey.

 WISH are working with local schools to develop guidelines for dealing with self harm in the school setting.
 We are able to provide tailored training and awareness sessions for teachers and pupils, including PSHE.